ned14/nedmalloc/Readme.txt

 codebase.
 The patcher now works well on x64 as well as x86.
 Added support for large pages on Windows.
 Thanks to Applied Research Associates for sponsoring this.
+ * { 1125 } Added nedpoollist() which returns a snapshot of the nedpool's
+currently existing.
+The Windows DLL thread exit code now disables the thread cache for all currently existing nedpool's.
+Thanks to Applied Research Associates for sponsoring this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to